Sharke/SmartSkype/TO DO LIST.md

 Skype remote controller

-Will update more later but off the top of my head
+There's probably a couple of other things but off the top of my very tired head the following things come to mind

 -Reciever
 =========